Skip to the content

 Currently, the team is trying to discover more of its history by piecing together documents and photos that have made their way into our hands.
 Here is a brief history courtesy of the Swem Special Records Collection Wiki!
+For the founding history, view the subpage.

 “Back in the 1930s William and Mary had an intercollegiate fencing team of